GETTING STARTED WITH GLOBUS CONNECT

 Creating a personal collection

 If you need to set up a personal collection on your PC, that is done by installing and configuring the Globus Connect Personal (GCP) software on it.
-To obtain this software, go to https://www.globus.org and in the top drop-down menu select "I Want To..." → "Enable Globus on my system".
-On the resulting page, scroll down and follow the link “Get Globus Connect Personal”.
+To obtain this software, go to https://www.globus.org and:

-Follow the download link and installation instructions on the resulting page.
-During the configuration, be sure to choose a meaningful collection name for your personal collection.
+• Start up the GCP app on your computer and follow the setup instructions to finish the set up.
+Be sure to choose a meaningful collection name for your personal collection.

 Further configuration